-Now that we are “settled” into our little temporary crash pad, the real nitty gritty work of pulling off an international move begins.
+Now that we are “settled” into our little temporary crash pad, the real nitty-gritty work of pulling off an international move begins.
 There are sites out there that tell you how easy it is to relocate to XYZ foreign country, and they can show you how.
-Maybe I should’ve gone to their $1,000 conference in the Algarve (southern Portugal to which most ex-pats relocate).
-Oh, right, I didn’t have the money then!
+Maybe I should have gone to their $1,000 conference in the Algarve (southern Portugal to which most ex-pats relocate).
+Oh, right, I didn’t have the money then.

 As usual, I am several years and a few hundred thousand dollars too late/short.
-The golden ticket to moving to Portugal is buying $500,000 in property there, live there for a year and then you get Portuguese citizenship and an EU passport.
+The golden ticket to moving to Portugal is buying $500,000 in property there, live there for a year, and then you get Portuguese citizenship and an EU passport.
 That, of course, would be too easy.
-We do plan to buy property there and after five years of residence we will qualify for citizenship and EU passport.
-It just takes longer and then there is the whole visa process every year until then.
+We do plan to buy property there.
+After five years of residence, we will qualify for citizenship and an EU passport.
+It just takes longer, and then there is the whole visa process every year until then.

-Have you ever read Kafka’s The Trial?
+Have you ever read The Trial by Franz Kafka?
 That is what it is like applying for a resident visa to live in Portugal.
 (For what it’s worth, they say it is even harder to get a visa in Spain and virtually impossible in other countries.)

 In the too late to be early department, there used to be a Portuguese consulate here in Denver.
-No mas.
-Now, to apply for a resident visa if you live in Denver, you must go in person to San Francisco to apply for it.
-So, it may be much cheaper to live there (in Portugal) but, it will cost you to get there!
+No more.
+To apply for a resident visa, if you live in Denver, you must go in person to San Francisco to apply for it.
+So, it may be much cheaper to live there (in Portugal), but it will cost you to get there.

-Then there is the process of getting Jiver, our dog certified to be shipped over.
-There is another set of rules about the timing of all his shots and letters of good health before we can take him, and all must be done in a certain order and we must fly 48 hours after completion of said shots and certs.
+Then there is the process of getting Jiver, our dog, certified to be shipped over.
+There is another set of rules about the timing of all his shots and letters of good health before we can take him.
+All must be done in a specific order.
+And we must fly 48 hours after completion of said shots and certs.
 Happily, there is no quarantine, so we just need to make appointments at departing and arriving airports for him.
-Holy moly, it’s a wonder anyone ever has the energy and persistence to leave the country!
+Holy moly, it’s a wonder anyone ever has the energy and persistence to leave the country.

-And, here is where I get cheeky; they say that fortune favors the bold and here are the bold aspirations that I am throwing out there: I would love to find someone with a private jet that could fly us over without our having to shove Jiver in a box in the cargo portion of the plane.
+I would love to find someone with a private jet who could fly us over.
+I hate the idea of having to shove Jiver in a box in the cargo portion of the plane.
+Meanwhile, back in reality.
 He is a nervous traveler and doesn’t do well on drugs.
-He was a service dog for most of his life and we inherited him when his person died two years ago.
-I know it is an extreme long shot, but, what the hey, ‘eh?
-And now I will draft that letter to the Porto soccer team about hiring him as a mascot.
-It can’t hurt to try.
-Ask, and ye shall receive?
-(His nickname is soccer paws after all!)
+He was a service dog for most of his life.
+We inherited him when his person died two years ago.
+At eleven years old, he is not a spring chicken either.
+Dilemma.